onnx/turnkeyml/docs/install.md

 ### Setup your Slurm environment

-Ensure that your onnxmodelzoo folder and your conda installation are both inside a shared volume that can be accessed by Slurm.
+Ensure that your turnkeyml clone and your conda installation are both inside a shared volume that can be accessed by Slurm.
 Then, run the following command and wait for the Slurm job to finish:

 ```
-sbatch --mem=128000 toolchain/src/turnkeyml/cli/setup_venv.sh
+sbatch --mem=128000 src/turnkeyml/cli/setup_venv.sh
 ```

 ### Get an API token from Huggingface.co (optional)